Alternative School Program Options for Every Learner

 Are alternative school programs only for kids with behavioral issues?

-Not at all.
-That’s an outdated idea.
-While some programs are designed to support kids with emotional or behavioral challenges, many are simply for children who learn differently, need more flexibility, are ready for more advanced topics, or don’t feel like they belong in a traditional school setting.
+No. While some programs support emotional or behavioral challenges, many serve children who learn differently, need flexibility, or feel misaligned with traditional settings.

 Will my child fall behind if we leave traditional school?